vwcamper77/set-the-date/README.md

 If you do not have credentials for a service, leave the value blank; features that rely on that service will be skipped in development.

+Need the venue Stripe price ID?
+Copy `.env.local.example` to `.env.local` and tweak values there— that file contains the latest partner price reference.

 ### 3. Start the development server

 ```bash